CristianCiubancan/chat-client/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is consists of a very basic clone of reddit.
-It's a website where you can make and view and vote posts, you or some body else made.
+This project is consists of a very basic chat app, where you can create accounts find other users on the main page and start chatting with them.

 Features:
 * Register